 Buddhism belongs to the group of Dharmic religions, along with Hinduism and Jainism.
-Retaining a strong influence of the main elements of these two religions.
-The teachings of the Enlightened One are confirmed by new contemporary scholars.
-Despite old theories which considered Buddha to be a mythological figure.
+They retain a strong influence on the main elements of these two religions.
+New contemporary scholars confirm the teachings of the Enlightened One, despite old theories that considered Buddha a mythological figure.

-Buddhism originates from the earliest extant account of the prophet’s life, which abounds with fantastic and legendary elements.
+Buddhism originates from the earliest account of the prophet’s life, which abounds with fantastic and legendary elements.
 Buddhists believe that Prince Gautama was born in Lumbini.
-And raised in Kapilavastu, near the India-Nepal border.
+And he was raised in Kapilavastu, near the India-Nepal border.
 The Buddha’s father was the leader of the Sakya tribal group.
-After dreaming of his son leaving his palace as a hermit, decided to protect him from hostilities, lest he chooses the path of asceticism.
+After dreaming of his son leaving his palace as a hermit, he decided to protect him from hostilities, lest he chooses the asceticism path.

 Asia, a visionary of the region, foretold the infant prince of a prominent destiny in the priestly sphere.
-The Buddha manages to make four forays outside the palace, encountering a feeble old man, a sick man, a dead man, and a monk.
-The first three reveal to him the ephemerality of material existence, due to old age, sickness, and death, and the monk reveals the way to overcome human suffering in all its forms through meditation.
+The Buddha manages to make four forays outside the palace, encountering a feeble older man, a sick man, a dead man, and a monk.
+The first three reveal to him the impermanence of material existence due to old age, sickness, and death, and the monk tells him how to overcome human suffering in all its forms through meditation.

 Read also: How is God described in the Old Testament?